Mudi: Pictures, Characteristics & Facts

 Food & Diet Requirements 🦴

-The Mudi is a medium-sized dog breed, so most high-quality brands that feature protein as its main ingredient will work fine.
+The Mudi is a medium-sized dog breed, so most high-quality brands that feature protein as the main ingredient will work fine.
 Look for a brand that contains more than 20% protein that doesn’t contain any chemical preservatives.
 Foods fortified with antioxidants and omega fats are also highly recommended.

 Follow the instructions on the package closely to prevent your dog from becoming overweight.